Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Conclusion

 \section{Conclusion}

 In this paper, we studied the convergence rates of sampling and log-partition estimation methods on classes of $m$-smooth functions on the $d$-dimensional unit cube $\calX = [0, 1]^d$.
 In \Cref{sec:ibc}, we showed that without computational constraints, the optimal achievable convergence rates are of the form $O_{m, d}(Bn^{-m/d})$ or even better depending on the setting.
 We then investigated several computational reductions between problems in \Cref{sec:relations}, showing that several problems are similarly hard.
-In \Cref{sec:algorithms}, we studied convergence rates of specific algorithms, which are however far from being optimal unless one is willing to spend a computational effort on the order of $O(n^m)$, i.e., exponential in the smoothness $m$ for which the optimal rate should be achieved.
-Our experimental study nonetheless confirms practical differences between the convergence rates of some of the investigated efficient algorithms.
+In \Cref{sec:algorithms}, we studied convergence rates of specific algorithms, which are far from being optimal unless one is willing to spend a computational effort on the order of $O(n^m)$, that is, exponential in the smoothness $m$ for which the optimal rate should be achieved.
+Our experimental study nonetheless confirms practical differences between the convergence rates of some of the investigated efficient algorithms, although it is limited to a toy problem and simple algorithms.

 Our work poses the central question of whether near-optimal convergence rates for smooth functions can be achieved with runtimes that are of fixed polynomial order $O_{m, d}(n^k)$, i.e., where $k$ does not depend on $m$ or $d$.
 Moreover, for many sampling algorithms, it is unclear which convergence rates they can achieve in our setting.
-For example, variants of parallel tempering are often employed for non-log-concave problems, and diffusion models might prove to be relevant if the score function can be approximated efficiently \citep{chen_sampling_2022}.
-An analysis of (mixtures of) Laplace approximations might also be interesting in this context.
+For example, variants of parallel tempering are often employed for non-log-concave problems, and diffusion models might prove to be relevant if the score function can be approximated efficiently \citep{chen_sampling_2023}.
+An analysis of (mixtures of) Laplace approximations might also be interesting in this context \citep{shun_laplace_1995, ruli_improved_2016, eschenhagen_mixtures_2021}.
 Beyond specific algorithms, proving lower bounds outside of the optimization regime is still an open question except for some special cases \citep{chewi_query_2022}, and other probability distance measures such as the KL divergence could be considered as well.